logzio/logz-docs/_source/logzio_collections/_prometheus-sources/prometheus-cloudwatch-exporter.md

 <!-- tab:start -->
 <div id="variables">

-This integration allows you to run a Cloudwatch exporter as a Docker container with your custom environment variables to send Cloudwatch metrics to your Logz.io account.
+This integration allows you to run a Cloudwatch exporter as a Docker container with environment variables to send Cloudwatch metrics to your Logz.io account.
+We recommend using this configuration as default.

 <div class="tasklist">